amulet1989/Microservices-architecture-using-Docker-for-Image-classification-with-CNN/README.md

 Imagine that you work for a company that has a large collection of images and needs to automatically classify them into different categories.
 This task can be time-consuming and error-prone when done manually by human workers.

-Your task is to develop a solution that can automatically classify images into over 1000 different categories using a Convolutional Neural Network (CNN) implemented in Tensorflow.
+Your task is to develop a solution that can automatically classify images into over 1000 different categories using a Convolutional Neural Network (CNN) implemented in TensorFlow.
 Your solution will consist of a Web UI and a Python Flask API that serves the CNN.

 The Web UI should allow users to upload an image and receive the predicted class for that image.